 - Medical Evacuation

 - Coverage while in Washington, DC

 If you have been assessed the premium for the student health insurance plan and want to accept the coverage, you can go to https://studentcenter.uhcsr.com/american and click on the link that says "Enrollment Form."
 By completing this enrollment form, your coverage will become active on the first day of the student health insurance policy, August 1st, and you will not receive any additional weekly waiver reminder emails.

-If you do not complete this enrollment form and do not submit a waiver, your coverage will not become effective until you complete this form or the waiver database closes on September 22nd and the charge will remain on your student account.
-You will not be able to print out an insurance card or access pharmacy benefits until September 27th.
+If you do not complete this enrollment form and do not submit a waiver, your coverage will not become effective until you complete this form or the waiver database closes on September 15 and the charge will remain on your student account.
+You will not be able to print out an insurance card or access pharmacy benefits until one week later.